A Passover Relationship between Events in the Life and

 J—Eunuchs for the kingdom

-3—Quick dunk in cold water—Peter grieved he was asked a third time.
+3—Quick dunk in cold water—Peter grieved, that Jesus asked him a third time.

 Third Usually the third Day Three Day Journey (Maybe combine with three)